-Many years ago I had an important decision to make, and I visited this place.
-At that time I also needed a location and something I could carry in my memory to provide a calming reference point to help me in the years to come.
+Many years ago I had an important decision to make, and I visited Milton Locks and sat and absorbed the view of Langstone Harbour and the South Downs.
+At that time I also needed a location, something, I could carry in my memory to provide a calming reference point to help me through tough times in the years to come.

-Today, even with setting up the camera, this place has a calming effect, it is a memory I can carry away again.
+Today, nearly twenty-four years later, even with the distraction of setting up the camera, this place still has a calming effect, it is a memory I can carry away again.

-This time I didn’t ask it to help me make a decision.
+This time I didn’t expect it to help provide inspiration to make a decision.
+All I wanted was to take away some of its calming energy.

 I’ve lost count of the number of times I’ve used the memory of this place as a mental refuge when things got desperate.